 As well as investigating whether you have a claim for an asbestos disease, we will consider the likely amount of compensation a court would award.
-In many cases, we won't consider this exact amount until the preliminary medical issues have been investigated, but should be able to give an outline of the main categories of compensation at the beginning of the case.
+In many cases, we won't consider this exact amount until the preliminary medical issues have been investigated, but we can give an outline of the main categories of compensation at the beginning of the case.
 The investigation into the value of your case may take some time and may involve expert evidence in complicated cases.

-To give you total peace of mind about any fees for our work we will make initial checks to ascertain if you have the benefit of legal expenses insurance through your household, car or credit card insurance.
-If so, we will contact your insurer to ask them to fund the claim.
-Otherwise, if we consider your case has a good chance of success, we will act for you on a no win, no fee basis, which means we will not charge you if the case is lost.
-We will also take out an insurance policy to cover the fees from the other side which you would otherwise need to pay if the case was lost.
+To give you total peace of mind about any fees for our work we will make initial checks to ascertain if you have the benefit of legal expenses insurance through something like your home contents or credit card insurance.
+If you do not then we will act for you on a no win, no fee basis, which means we will not charge you if the case is lost.
+We will also take out an insurance policy where necessary, to cover the fees from the other side which you would otherwise need to pay if the case was lost.

 If the case is successful, we recover all our fees from the losing defendants, on top of your compensation.
 The various options on how to fund a claim will be fully explained to you at our first meeting.

 Unfortunately, exposure to asbestos dust can generate disease in the present such as diffuse pleural thickening or asbestosis and create the risk of serious asbestos-related diseases in the future.
 The medical report that we will obtain will outline if there are any such future risks.
 If this is the case, you are entitled to compensation both for your current condition and for those future risks and the law gives you a choice about how you claim.

-We will advise you of the options and what to consider, but it is your choice which type of claim you wish to pursue.
+Whilst we will advise you of the options and what to consider, it is your choice which type of claim you wish to pursue.
 The options are between final damages and provisional damages as described below.

 If you choose this type of claim, you will receive compensation only for your current asbestos disease with the proviso that should you develop any of the specified conditions predicted you will be entitled to claim further damages.
-This means that you would receive a smaller amount for the same asbestos disease now than if you were to claim final damages (whereby you do not receive anything for the future risks).
-However, if you develop a more serious asbestos disease in the future, you will be able to claim additional damages to compensate you fully.
+This means that you would receive the typical amount for the asbestos condition you have now, (without anything in addition for the future risks).
+However, if you develop a more serious asbestos disease in the future, you will be able to claim full additional damages to compensate you properly.

 Duty of care

-As with all claims, it is necessary to show that a duty of care was owed to you, the injured person, by the party who exposed you to asbestos.
+As with all claims, it is necessary to show that a duty of care was owed to you, the injured person, by whoever exposed you to asbestos.